CODAIT/redrock/README.md

 ### Decahose Streaming

 The Decahose streaming data is downloaded through the shell script file **REDROCK_HOME/dev/pollDecahoseData.sh**.
-The script is currently running only on Linux plataform.
 Every 10 minutes the scripts downloads a new file from Bluemix archieve.

 Open the file and comment out the following lines: